JohnWSweeney/echoTool/README.md

 # echoTool

 A simple command line interface UDP echo server.
+Packets are echoed on a port specified by the user.
 Incoming packets' source IP address, source port, payload size (bytes), and payload are displayed in the console.

-Commands:

-echo start *port number*
+The app accepts three commands: start, stop, and exit.

+Enter *echo start port number* to start the echo server on the desired port.
+For example:
 > echo start 123
+echoes packets on port 123.

 echo stop